 Some of your learning will come from work-based learning (WBL) projects.
 These are projects that are valuable to your employer, which you complete at work.

 These projects won't involve activities you do in your day-to-day job as they need to involve new learning for you.
-You'll do most of the work for these projects in your normal working hours.

 You'll study 3 core modules which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional modules:

 - Management Essentials for Health and Safety: This core module aims to provide you with an appreciation of health and safety management and its integration into organisational management systems.
 You will develop knowledge and interpretation of the requirements and responsibilities imposed by laws in respect of occupational health and safety.
 You will also advance your understanding of risk management and reflect upon the relationship between human behaviour, culture and risk.

 - Risk Management in Practice: This core module concerns the operational practice of health and safety by considering the potential risks, from both a health and safety perspective, and their subsequent assessment and control.
 The aim of the module is to explore the potential hazards in a variety of industries both UK based and international, and to develop strategies for the assessment and control of hazards associated with the workplace and working practices.